serverless/blog/posts/2018-01-11-serverless-application-for-long-running-process-fargate-lambda.md

 In this article, we will look at a serverless application built using Fargate and Lambda.

-> **Takeaway**: Most importantly, I have built the application in such a way that it is generic enough to be used as a refeerence template for any long-running process use case that need to be executed as part of a serverless application.
+**Most importantly:** I have built the application so it's generic enough to be used as a reference template for *any* long-running processes that need to be executed as part of a serverless application. 😎

-Let's dig in...
+Let's dig in!

-**What will be covered:**
+**What we'll cover:**

 * Building a container image to extract thumbnails
 * Setting up ECS using Fargate